Badgerati/Pode/docs/Tutorials/Certificates.md

 ## SSL Protocols

-The default allowed SSL protocols are SSL3 and TLS1.2, but you can change these to any of: SSL2, SSL3, TLS, TLS11, TLS12, TLS13.
+The default allowed SSL protocols are SSL3 and TLS1.2 (or just TLS1.2 on MacOS), but you can change these to any of: SSL2, SSL3, TLS, TLS11, TLS12, TLS13.
 This is specified in your `server.psd1` configuration file:

 ```powershell
 @{